Media Fraternity Wants Kangana Ranaut To APOLOGIZE After Her Ugly Fight With A Journalist!

 A Quick Recap

-At 'Judgemental Hai Kya' song launch event when a PTI reporter was about to ask Kangana a question, the actress cut off him and said, Justin, tum toh humare dushman ban gaye ho yaar....badi gandi batein likhte ho.
+At 'Judgemental Hai Kya' song launch event when a PTI reporter was about to ask Kangana a question, the actress cut him off and said, Justin, tum toh humare dushman ban gaye ho yaar....badi gandi batein likhte ho.
 Tum kitna ganda sochte ho!
 Tum itni gandi soch rakhte ho.
 You are bashing my film Manikarnika.
 Have I made a mistake in making that film?
 You are calling me a jingoistic woman who is making a film on nationalism.
 Is it a mistake to make such a film?"

 War-of-words